Geryes-Doumit/Simplified-Abalone/README.md

 <h1 align="center">Simplified Abalone Game</h1>
-<p align="center">A simplified version of the abalone boardgame with a gui and an AI to play against</p>
+<p align="center">A simplified version of the abalone boardgame with a GUI and an AI to play against (Linux environment)</p>
 <br>

 ## Installing GTK3